Who would have imagined case studies as one of the oldest constructive methods of content marketing?

 A compelling customer story alone is not enough to reap the benefits of this content marketing strategy.
 Your case studies should be SEO-ready.

 Be sure to include the right amount of keywords that are relevant to your solution.
 Case studies are also quite good at attracting backlinks which are an important part of SEO.
-In addition, adding descriptive meta tags and title tags can also profoundly boost your search engine rankings.
+Adding descriptive meta tags and title tags can also profoundly boost your search engine rankings.

 Before concluding, here are a few bonus tips from Casey Hibbard, the success story specialist at Compelling Cases that could help you with writing some really great case studies: